kalyan277/kalyanPortfolio/README.md

 INTRODUCTION
 ------------
-Portfolio is a Monolithic Class Based Application,build with the help of Javascript(Next js).
+Portfolio is a Monolithic Class Based Application,Build with the help of Javascript(Next js).

 Dialog Flow Is Implemented For ChatBot.